Claiming for expenses

 Completing Part II

-Every single item that you put on your expenses form (yes, even including a 50p bus ticket) will be entered individually into the University's financial system.
+Every single item that you put on your expenses form (that includes a 50p bus ticket!) will be entered individually into the University's financial system.
 This is a tedious job.
 Please make the Accounts Clerk's job as easy as possible by filling out the form neatly, leaving plenty of space between lines for annotations to be added in the Accounts Office, and following the advice below on what should go in each field.
 Using one of the electronic versions (editable PDF or Excel spreadsheet) helps ensure that the form is legible and has sufficient space for annotations.

-Nature of Business (on Part I of the form, please fill this out even if you don't need to fill out anything else on Part I): Enter the conference name or some other descriptor that the Accounts Clerk can use when entering your expenses into the University's financial system.
+Nature of Business (on Part I of the form, please fill this out even if you don't need to fill out anything else on Part I): Enter the conference name, the reason for the meeting/travel, the related research project, or some other descriptor that the Accounts Clerk can use when entering your expenses into the University's financial system.
+(For instance, referencing "dinner" on its own is not sufficient information.)
 This is required so that we can quickly see what a given expense was for.

 From and To are required for any claims for transportation.
 The EU auditors, in particular, insist on them.
 For return trips, From and To refer to the outward leg.
 You can also use From and To for the start and end dates of hotel stays.

-Reason/Details should start with the company name on the receipt, so that the Accounts Clerk can easily identify which receipt relates to which entry (they really do have to check every single receipt).
+Reason/Details should start with the company name on the receipt, so that the Accounts Clerk can easily identify which receipt relates to which entry (they have to check every single receipt), followed by the description of the incurring cost.

 Cost: this column should contain the cost in British Pounds.
 If you are claiming for only part of a receipt then clearly indicate this in writing on the receipt, including writing the actual amount that you are claiming for.